 Mo Shafiq: Supporter of Blasphemy Laws and Hate Preaching Extremists

-Mo Shafiq is a former member of the Liberal Democrats who runs ‘The Ramadan Foundation’ in the UK.
+Mo Shafiq is a former member of the Liberal Democrat party and also runs ‘The Ramadhan Foundation’ in the UK.
 From what I can gather the latter role consists of little more than having a website and calling yourself a ‘foundation’.

 2. Media outlets are failing to adequately research or question those they deem qualified represent a community.

-Shafiq’s troubling behaviour first caught my eye in 2014 when he whipped up potentially deadly hatred against fellow Muslim Maajid Nawaz.
+Shafiq’s troubling behaviour first caught my eye in 2014 when he whipped up potentially deadly hatred against a fellow Muslim, Maajid Nawaz.

 On Twitter, Shafiq went further and gave a master class in double speak.
 “Ghustaki Rasool Quilliam,” he tweeted.
 Most of his audience had no idea what he meant.
 A few knew all too well.
 “Ghustaki Rasool” is “defamer of the prophet” in Urdu: a charge that incites Islamists to murder.
 Fanatics took to Twitter to prove the point.
 “Have spoken to someone in Pakistan,” one of Shafiq’s followers replied.
 “They will have a surprise for him on his next visit!”
 Another Twitter user contacted Nawaz to say: “Gustak e rasool is punishable by death anywhere in the world.
 Btw I’m in the UK not Pakistan.”
 A third cried that “dogs like Maajid Nawaaz will be punished!”

 When pushed on his position regarding ‘Blasphemy’ laws, Shafiq would only criticise their “misapplication” rather than disavow such human rights’ violating concepts altogether.
-He’s yet to detail exactly what a just system of ‘blasphemy’ law would look like.
+He’s yet to detail exactly what a fairly implimented ‘blasphemy’ law would look like.

-This brings me to the latest troubling episode.
-Hassan Haseeb ur Rehman is a cleric from Pakistan who, along with fellow cleric Muhammad Naqib ur Rehman had called for the death of Taseer as well as ‘led a high-profile campaign in Pakistan in praise of assassin Mumtaz Qadri’ after he murdered for his faith.
+This brings me to another troubling episode.
+Hassan Haseeb ur Rehman is a cleric from Pakistan who, along with fellow cleric Muhammad Naqib ur Rehman called for the death of Taseer, and after they got their wish also ‘led a high-profile campaign in Pakistan in praise of his assassin Mumtaz Qadri’.

-Well, these clerics announced a joint event in Shafiq’s home town of Rochdale this month which Shafiq felt fit to promote via his official Twitter page:
+Well, these clerics announced a joint event in Shafiq’s home town of Rochdale this month which Shafiq promoted via his official Twitter and Facebook pages:

 The Facebook link directed you this (now deleted) event flyer:

-Both of these clerics can be seen addressing the crowds at Qadri’s funeral in the below video:
+Both of these clerics attended murderer Qadri’s funeral to honour him and can be seen addressing the large attending crowd there in the below video:

-It’s equally depressing when you consider just how packed the event was too:
+It’s depressing when you consider just how packed the event was too:

-The fact that Shafiq enjoys frequent media appearances without being questioned on his support for blasphemy laws and endorsements of odious individuals such as these two clerics is a travesty.
-He has some explaining to do.
+The fact that Shafiq enjoys frequent media appearances without being questioned on his support for blasphemy laws and endorsements of odious individuals such as these hate preachers is a travesty.

-Feel free to remind the next broadcaster or individual that provides Shafiq with air time.
+In what way can this man reasonably be considered a moderate voice?
+Feel free to remind the next broadcaster or individual that provides Mo Shafiq with air time.